kraudy/IBM-i-pipeline/README.md

 Use the ibm i project explorer to initialize the `./simple` project like we did with the empty one.

-Lets create a dir that represents a source phisical file (IBM I Intro repo here soon) and cd into it.
+Lets create a dir that represents a source phisical file ((IBM I Intro)[https://github.com/kraudy/ibmi_os]) and cd into it.

 ```bash
 cd ./simple